 How to Make Window Clings Stick - The Ultimate Guide

 Window clings are great additions to both businesses and homes.
 They add life to your windows and showcase your aesthetic peculiarities.
 Contrary to the thought that making window clings is pretty difficult, by the end of this post you’ll discover that it is as easy as it gets.
 Making window clings rewards parents with a great bonding opportunity.
 However, it is one thing to make window clings, it is another thing to make them stick and last longer.
 Besides giving you all the steps on how to make custom window decals, we will inform you on how to make them stick to your windows.

 Yes, you can make window clings with puffy paint.
 These are the steps to carry out:

-- Begin by making a pattern.
+Begin by making a pattern.
 You can use a dark-colored pen to draw a simple design on a sheet of paper.
 Do well to also cut a page off a coloring book or you can print a design from the internet.
 If you don't want to use a black pen, you can opt for another dark color.

-- Now you can Tape a sheet of parchment paper on your template.
+Now you can Tape a sheet of parchment paper on your template.
 In case you don't have parchment paper, do well to use wax paper.
 But if you can't find both, place the design into a plastic, zippered bag.

-- Now, outline your design with the puff paint.
-You may find it labeled as puffy paint, 3D paint or dimensional paint.
+Now, outline your design with the puff paint.
+You may find it labeled as puffy paint, 3D paint, or dimensional paint.
 You will usually find it in the fabric paint section of a fabric store or your typical arts and crafts store.
 If you have inner shapes, like spots on a ladybug, or any equivalent, trace around the inner shapes using your outline color.

 You can make a few practice strokes on a piece of scrap paper first; this will allow you to get a feel for the puff paint, and also prevent it from gushing out.

 Next is you will in your designs.
 Do well to make several thick lines, then use the tip of your puff paint bottle to spread them around.
 We advise not to skimp on the puff paint, ensure it’s as thick as you can.
-It will be hard to peel off, if it is too thin.
+It will be hard to peel off if it is too thin.

 You can shake on some glitter.
 Although this is not compulsory, it can make your window clings look extra appealing.
 Extra-fine glitter would work perfectly, but you can go for other types.
 Wait for a while before you remove the excess glitter.

 Wait for your design to dry.
 Do well to note that it will take at least 48 hours for the paint to dry.
 However, you can sample smaller pieces after 24 hours.
 Indeed, puff paint will mostly look darker and a tad more translucent when dry.
 Make sure you carefully peek under the design.
 If you notice that the puff paint looks "milky" from behind, it is definitely not ready.

 Next is to carefully peel off the design.
 If your proposed piece is very big, do well to peel it off bit by bit so that it does not rip.
 If the window is stuck or won't come off with ease, put it into the freezer for a few hours. then, try it again.

-- Now, use the window clings.
+Now, use window clings.
 Press the smooth side (that is, the side that was against your template) against a clean window.
 To ensure extra glow, press them against a sunny and bright window.

 How to Make Window Clings Using Gelatin